GoogleCloudPlatform/freshpod/README.md

-# `podfresh`
+# `freshpod`

-podfresh automatically restarts Pods when the image they use is rebuilt or updated.
+freshpod automatically restarts [Pods] when the image they use is rebuilt or updated.
 It’s suitable for single-instance Kubernetes clusters, such as [Minikube].